dohr-michael/golang-seed/README.md

 Initialize dev:
 - install glide
 - Replace all occurences of `golang-seed` by your project name.
+- Replace all occurences of `github.com/dohr-michael` by your project path.
 - install dependencies.
 ```bash
 glide install